President hosts agriculture, rural development general council delegation

 The State leader expressed his hope that the council will continue to encourage farmers to renew their mindset from self-supply to large-scale production, assisting farmers to become agricultural workers.

-He said that the council should organise activities to support farmers, including those in vocational training, technology transfer, new-style rural area building and promotion of the role of farmers in production.
-The council should encourage engagement in the development of circular agricultural economy, while promoting mutual support among farmers in production and product selling, he said.
+He said that the council should organize activities to support farmers, including those in vocational training, technology transfer, new-style rural area building and promotion of the role of farmers in production.
+The council should encourage engagement in the development of a circular agricultural economy while promoting mutual support among farmers in production and product selling, he said.

-President Thuong also asked the Ministry of Agriculture and Rural Development and relevant agencies to create favourable conditions for and support the council to enhance its operational efficiency.
+President Thuong also asked the Ministry of Agriculture and Rural Development and relevant agencies to create favorable conditions for and support the council to enhance its operational efficiency.